dogonso/tux_mixer/README.md

 ## Software

 - Python [pulsectl](https://github.com/mk-fg/python-pulse-control) and [pyFirmata](https://github.com/tino/pyFirmata) are used for this project.
-- pip package management can be used to install them: `pip install pyFirmata` and `pip install pulsectl`
+- Required packages can be installed by `pip install requirements.txt`

 - Upload firmata protocol to Arduino. `Arduino IDE > File > Examples > Firmata > StandartFirmata`